hadv/vito-interface/ERROR_HANDLING_AND_CONFIRMATION_FLOWS.md

 - **Performance Metrics**: Error impact on user experience
 - **A/B Testing**: Optimize error messages and recovery flows
 - **User Feedback**: Collect user feedback on error experiences

+## 🎯 Error Notification Strategy

+To prevent overwhelming users with multiple error notifications for the same issue, the system follows a clear hierarchy:

+### Notification Hierarchy
+1. **Toast Notifications**: Primary method for all operational errors (network, transaction, wallet)
+2. **In-Component Messages**: Only for immediate validation feedback (form errors)
+3. **Error Boundaries**: Only for critical React component failures

+### When to Use Each
+- **Toast**: Network errors, transaction failures, wallet connection issues
+- **Component Error**: Form validation, immediate input feedback
+- **Error Boundary**: Unhandled React errors, critical system failures

+This prevents the "triple notification" problem where users would see the same error in multiple places.

 ## 📝 Usage Examples